williamhullender/configure-ad/README.md

 </p>
 <br />

-Lastly, double click Reset account lockout counter after, and ensure box is checked and it syas 10, then click OK.
+Lastly, double click Reset account lockout counter after, and ensure the box is checked and it says 10, then click OK.

 </p>
 <br />